Aurora-RGB/Docs/content/devices/corsair.md

   - Aytackydln
 ---

-You can have brand specific integrations (like Chroma and Lightsync) with Corsair devices using Aurora.
+You can use Aurora profiles and brand specific integrations (like Chroma and Lightsync) with Corsair devices using Aurora.

 # Required Software